-Origin: Zhejiang province, China
+Origin: Zhejiang Province, China

-Description: The region of Hangzhou in Zhejiang Province is home to one of China’s most famous green teas – it was granted the status of Imperial Tea during the Qing Dynasty.
+Description: Zhejiang is a tea-growing province on the Eastern coast of China.
+With the longest coastline of any province in the country, mountainous regions, to the west and south, subtropical climates and elevations suitable, Zhejiang grows one of China’s best-known teas.The region of Hangzhou in Zhejiang Province is home to one of China’s most famous green teas – it was granted the status of Imperial Tea during the Qing Dynasty.
 The leaves are pan roasted very soon after harvest to stop the oxidation process and preserve the fresh-plucked colour of the leaves.
 Part of the tea’s transformation involves hand-pressing the leaves against the pan, giving the tea its characteristic flat appearance.

-Brewing Instructions: 2g per cup; 90-95ºC water; steep 3-5 minutes
+Brewing Instructions: 2g per cup.
+100ºC water. steep 3-5 minutes.